atlanticbrs/data_docs/02-tag_metadata.Rmd

 ## tagdeploy_metadata.xls

-A basic metadata table for all tag deployments during BRS including both Wildlife Computers satellite tags as well as DTAGS.
+A basic metadata table for all tag deployments during BRS including both Wildlife Computers satellite tags as well as DTAGS (**NOTE: NOTE YET IMPLEMENTED FOR DTAGS, DTAG METADATA CURRENT HOUSED HERE: https://duke.app.box.com/folder/129673379781**).
 Sattags that were lost (misses) are not included in this metadata.
 Sattags that were deployed but were destroyed, damaged, or malfunctioned are still included in this metadata even though they may never have produced any data.

 **rows:**